11 Predictive modelling and machine learning

 m3$results

-Bear in mind though, that the accuracy can be very high when you have imbalanced classes, even if your model has overfitted to the data and always predicts that all observations belong to the same class.
+Bear in mind, though, that the accuracy can be very high when you have imbalanced classes, even if your model has overfitted and always predicts that all observations belong to the same class.
 Perhaps ROC curves will paint a different picture?

 library(MLeval)